Mrs K McMullan

 Many strategies are in place to enable the pupil’s transition to be as smooth as possible.
 These include:

-Mrs Thompson liaises with the SENCOs from the secondary schools to pass on information regarding SEN pupils.
+Mrs McMullan liaises with the SENCOs from the secondary schools to pass on information regarding SEN pupils.

 How are the school’s resources allocated and matched to children’s special educational needs?